Payment Form configuration options

 Date fields other than the Birthday field use a calendar selection pop-out to make it easy to select a certain date.

-Default values for input fields and payment method parameters (text fields) can use merge fields to generate default values.
-When employing merge fields, you must use the standard Salesforce notation: default-text{!fieldname}
+You can use merge fields with input fields and payment method parameters (text fields) to generate unique default values.
+Merge field definitions must follow the standard Salesforce notation: default-text{!fieldname}

 When using merge fields, keep in mind:

-- If the field to be merged (in the example, firstname) is not populated, an empty value is returned (in the example, it would be just “Donation from”)
+• If the field to be merged is not populated, an empty value is returned (in the example, it would be just “Thank you for contributing to our whale conservation effort,.”)

-- If the field to be merged does not actually exist, a non-blocking warning is triggered indicating you are trying to use a merge field which does not exist.
+• If the merge field does not actually exist (or, for instance, it is mistyped), a non-blocking warning is triggered indicating you are trying to use a merge field which does not exist.

 URL query parameters